 You can get a feel for the non-vibrato tone from EHX's demo video below, then checkout some of the rig configurations to see how folks (including Cobain) use and place the Small Clone.

 Kurt Cobain's pedalboard diagram from 1994 with the EHX Small Clone. | Image via Guitar.com

 The EHX Small Clone in the middle of a pedal chain. | Image via SetupFX

 The EHX Small Clone in a small, basic pedalboard setup. | Image via Imgur

 Part of the Small Clone's vintage appeal is the fact that it's entirely analog.

 It's also true bypass, meaning your signal, when the pedal is off, isn't going into any of the pedal's circuits.
 Rather it's as though the cable just goes straight through.

-So the Small Clone is definitely a vintage-leaning chorus, making it a good fit for the classic rock enthusiast, Nirvana fan or a guitar player who listened to most of their music in the early '90s.
+The Small Clone is definitely a vintage-leaning chorus, making it a good fit for the classic rock enthusiast, Nirvana fan or any guitar player who has been heavily influenced by the early '90s.